We publish a lot of information about the work we do and about the ICO as a public authority. There are a number of ways to access this information:

 - You can check to see if we have given the information before as a result of someone else’s request.
 We post these responses online.
 You can search through previous responses.

-- If you don’t find what you are looking for and would like to ask us about our work you can start a live chat or call our Helpline on 0303 123 1113.
+- If you don’t find what you are looking for and would like to ask us about our work you can contact us.

 - You can also write to us to ask for information we hold.